jmfayard/des-vies-de-devs/_We Shall Improve Hiring Somewhat.md

 {% embed  https://dev.to/jmfayard/android-s-billion-dollar-mistake-327b %}

 But then my writing took a completely different direction.
 I got back to the roots of what went wrong at the start of my career.
-## Hiring Is Broken and isn't Worth Fixing

 This started when I wrote that developers, men and even more women, get treated unfairly during salary negociations.

 {% embed https://dev.to/jmfayard/what-is-your-current-salary-is-a-red-flag-that-you-don-t-want-to-work-here-3aji %}

+I was absolutely terrified when I posted this article, the first of a long list about developer careers that is not going to end soon.
+I as way outside of my comfort zone.
+Both on the subject matter and whether I could write on this on DEV.
+I was overwhelmed with joy when I saw the response.

+Apart from a few very intelligent people lashing out in anger, keep that in mind for later.

+## Hiring Is Broken and isn't Worth Fixing

+I became obsessed with hiring in tech, and developer careers in general.

 Because at that point I understood intuitively that the secret to overcome my trauma was to fight back against what was the cause of that trauma.
 I decided that the fight of my life would be against bad hiring practices.